AngeloEspinoza/quadrotor-model-and-control/README.md

 </p>

 <p align = "center">
-  Fig.1.
+  Fig. 1.
 Quadrotor with the applied forces over the rotors.
 </p>